Skip to content

 • The source, destination and time columns within the dataframe (source,destination,timestamp).

-• The temporal properties (data_size_MB), constant properties (is_encrypted), and the layer (transaction_type) .
+• The temporal properties (data_size_MB), constant properties (is_encrypted), and the layer column (transaction_type) .

-• An additional set of constant properties which will be added to all edges, specifying where these edges come from (useful for when we merge more data in).
+• An additional shared constant property (datasource), which will be added to all edges, specifying where these edges come from.

-This is followed by the information for the vertices:
+This is followed by the parameters for the nodes, consisting of:

-• The vertex ID and time columns (server_id,timestamp).
+• The node ID and time columns (server_id,timestamp).

 • The temporal properties (OS_version,primary_function,uptime_days) and constant properties (server_name,hardware_type).